SwarmBotMC/SwarmBot/README.md

 ## Why use this?

 - **Stress testing a server**.
-When launching a server it is often very hard to predict what CPU usage will be until SOTW.
+When launching a server, it is often very hard to predict what CPU usage will be until SOTW.
 This will allow a developer to make optimizations to slow server plugins pre-launch.
 - **Anarchy servers**.
 If an anarchy server allows automation mods, SwarmBot can be used to build, destroy, or attack with hundreds of bots.

 ## What makes this unique?

 - **Integrated**.
-All bots run on a single process.
+All bots run in a single process.
 This allows for easy communication between bots and much more efficient use of memory as the same chunk does not have to be stored multiple times.
 - **Performant**.
 I am able to run hundreds of bots off of my 2015 laptop with under 10% CPU.
 This is because SwarmBot does not depend on the default Minecraft client.
-Instead, it completely re-implements physics and the [Minecraft protocol](https://wiki.vg/Protocol) in [Rust](https://www.rust-lang.org/) which allows for increadibly fast speeds.
+Instead, it completely re-implements physics and the [Minecraft protocol](https://wiki.vg/Protocol) in [Rust](https://www.rust-lang.org/) which allows for incredibly fast speeds.
 - **Easy**.
 It is very easy to launch as many bots as you want.
 Simply do `./swarmbot -c {number} {server ip}`,